By Evan Kardaras, Sub-Deacon at St. Mary & St. Mina Coptic Orthodox Church, Bexley, Australia.

 (Talk given at a Youth Meeting, April 2019)

 How did Jesus save us?
 What exactly did he accomplish on the cross?
 These are the questions we will hopefully explore today in this talk.
-In order to do this, we will need to start right back at the creation of man and work our way through to the cross, resurrection and ascension of our Lord Jesus.
+In order to do this, we will need to start right back at the creation of man.
+We will work our way through to the cross, resurrection and ascension of our Lord Jesus.

 In Genesis 1:26-27 we read: